chuongmep/bim42.github.io/_posts/2015-03-07-insulation-tag.md

   - Documentation
   - Revit
 ---
 I am not very fond of duct and pipe insulations in Revit.
 If the concept is very useful, I find difficult to add and edit them.
 Furthermore, seeing the insulation on every duct and pipe can quickly clutters the view.
-We want to know how much insulation we have, but we don&#8217;t want to see it everywhere.
+We want to know how much insulation we have, but we don't want to see it everywhere.

 In a technical drawing, we generally represent insulation only on small parts of the duct, with an annotation, and then infer that the duck is covered everywhere else.